-The alternative arrangements providing the equivalent leakage protection may be accepted upon the special agreement with the Register.
+The alternative arrangements providing the equivalent leakage protection shall be agreed upon with the Register.

-7.3.6 Hydraulic working cylinder rods that are heavity affected by dust and subject to icing shall be protected against such effects.

-7.3.7 The hydraulic machinery shall be provided with a sufficient amount of the instruments to monitor its operation.
+- 7.3.6 Hydraulic working cylinder rods that are heavity affected by dust and subject to icing shall be protected against such effects. - 7.3.7 The hydraulic machinery shall be provided with a sufficient amount of the instruments to monitor its operation.